flucoma/flucoma-docs/doc/NMFMatch.rst

 :control windowSize:

    The number of samples that are analysed at a time.
-A lower number yields greater temporal resolution, at the expense of spectral resoultion, and vice-versa.
+A lower number yields greater temporal resolution, at the expense of spectral resolution, and vice-versa.

 :control hopSize: